trans-travel/trans-travel/us/pr.md

 not impact adult travelers to Puerto Rico, although Puerto Rico also lacks many non-discrimination protections.

-Puerto Rico does criminalize some trans care for children (hormone therapy and surgery).

 ## Non-discrimination Law

  * Puerto Rico public non-discrimination law does not include LGBT people